What You Need to Know About Coercive Tied Selling

 Preferential pricing means offering customers a better price or rate on all or part of their business.
 For example, a printer offers a lower price for each business card if you buy a thousand cards instead of a hundred.
 A shoe store offers a second pair of shoes at half price.

 Similarly, a bank may be able to offer you preferential pricing – a higher interest rate on investments or a lower interest rate on loans – if you use more of its products or services.
 The following two examples will help to explain preferential pricing in banks.

-After approving your application for a home mortgage from the bank, your bank’s mortgage specialist tells you that this mortgage would be available at a lower interest rate if you transferred your investments to the bank or its affiliates.
+After approving your application for a home mortgage from the bank, your bank’s mortgage specialist tells you that this mortgage would be available at a lower interest rate if you

 After approving your application for an RRSP loan, your bank’s credit officer offers you a lower interest rate if you use the loan to buy the bank’s mutual funds.